 What are the difficulties faced by such babies?

 The primary problem faced by such babies is feeding difficulties.
 Due to the clefts present, these children need to be fed with special feeding bottles as it is difficult to take feeds with a standard nipple.
 Babies with an unrepaired cleft palate will typically have difficulties creating enough suction to get sufficient milk from the breast or teat.

 What is the cause for cleft deformities?

-Here at Richardson’s dental and Craniofacial centre, we have a team of doctors that work towards the well being of a child affected by cleft deformities.
-Our team includes a paediatrician, anesthesiologists, maxillofacial surgeons, ENT surgeons, speech therapists, dentists, orthodontists all headed by our Chief Craniofacial Surgeon Dr Sunil Richardson.
+Here at Richardson’s dental and Craniofacial center, we have a team of doctors that work towards the well being of a child affected by cleft deformities.
+Our team includes a pediatrician, anesthesiologists, maxillofacial surgeons, ENT surgeons, speech therapists, dentists, orthodontists all headed by our Chief Craniofacial Surgeon Dr. Sunil Richardson.
 We stress the importance of team effort in treating these children because we realize that special care has to be provided to them in order for them to lead normal lives.
-This is done all under one roof here at our centre.
+This is done all under one roof here at our center.